-The composition of the Board was such that members were able to act critically and independently of one another, the Executive Board and any particular interest.
+The composition of the Board was such that members could act critically and independently of one another, the Executive Board and any other interest.
 The Supervisory Board complies with the independence criteria of the Dutch Corporate Governance Code.
-Aart Jan de Geus deviates from one of the independence criteria (article III.2.2) of the Dutch Corporate Governance Code because a family member is a co-worker.
+Aart de Geus deviates from one of the independence criteria (article 2.1.8) of the Dutch Corporate Governance Code because a family member is a Triodos Bank Group co-worker.

 Conflicts of interest

-In accordance with the requirements of the Dutch Corporate Governance Code, the Supervisory Board has internal rules in place that govern any actual or potential conflicts of interest of Board members.
-No conflicts of interest occurred during 2015.
+In accordance with the requirements of the Dutch Corporate Governance Code, the Supervisory Board has internal rules in place that govern any actual or potential conflict of interest of Board members.
+No conflict of interest occurred during 2019.